FIT3170-Weather/weather-app/README.md

 Back-end
 1. Run "npm install firebase".
-2. Ensure ".env" file is created seperately with appropriate contents.
+2. Ensure `.env` file is created seperately with appropriate contents.

 ## How to Run the Project